haguezoum/Messa-Pong/core/game/README.md

 1. **Client-Server Model**: Server is the source of truth
 2. **Paddle Positions**: Updated immediately on client for responsiveness, then verified by server
-3. **Game State**: Fully managed by server and broadcast to clients
+3. **Game State**: Managed in memory during gameplay, saved to database only at game end

 ## How to Run